Leadership Team

 Educational Directors

-Heather has 3 daughters who keep her on her toes.
-They are her pride and joy and together they enjoy playing outside, exploring nature, and traveling home to Pennsylvania and New York to see their family.
-Growing up, Heather lived all over the country as her father was a Chief in the United States Navy.
+Heather has three daughters who keep her on her toes.
+They are her pride and joy, and together they enjoy playing outside, exploring nature, and traveling home to Pennsylvania and New York to see their family.
+Growing up, Heather lived all over the country, as her father was a chief in the United States Navy.

-Aleshya is married with 3 beautiful and amazing children.
-She started working at Partners In Learning at 18 years old, and received her Associates Degree in Early Childhood Education from RCCC.
-In May 2020, Aleshya graduated with her Bachelor’s Degree in Birth-Kindergarten Education.
+Aleshya is married with three beautiful and amazing children.
+She started working at Partners In Learning at 18 years old, and received her Associates Degree in Early Childhood Education from Rowan-Cabarrus Community College.
+In May 2020, Aleshya graduated with her bachelor’s degree in birth-kindergarten education.

-While being at Partners In Learning, Aleshya has fulfilled several roles including afternoon staff, flexible teacher, assistant teacher, lead teacher, afternoon supervisor, school-age coordinator, Assistant Director and now Director of our Novant Site!
+While at Partners In Learning, Aleshya has fulfilled several roles, including afternoon staff, flexible teacher, assistant teacher, lead teacher, afternoon supervisor, school-age coordinator, assistant director, and now director of our Novant Site!

-Aleshya’s philosophy on life is to simply have fun, make memories and form bonds.
+Aleshya’s philosophy on life is to simply have fun, make memories, and form bonds.
 Without this, you have a regular day that lacks zeal.
-She thrives off of positivity and great work ethics and strives to be better daily.
+She thrives on positivity and great work ethics and strives to be better every day.

 Contact Director at Novant